-The Calculation tool in version 19.1.1 and later version can be a powerful tool.
-It allows users to way more then they could in the past.
-In this instance we will walk through setting up a calculation tag to give the rate of change over a specific time period.
+In this example, we will set up a rate of change calculation over a specific time period.
 This can then be viewed as a trend, used in applications, or even set up as an alarm event.
 In this example we will use the delta aggregate.
 The delta aggregate is the difference between the start and end bound values of the time interval.
-Here is in example of how to set this up.
+Here is how to set it up.

-As a best practice we recommend creating a calculation dataset for all calculated tags.
+As a best practice, we recommend creating a dataset just for calculated tags.

-- The last step is to evaluate the calculation to make sure it is returning values and apply the calculation.
-When closing the calculation out, the user will be presented with the main calculation page and the ability to start or stop evaluating the calculation.
-This tag can then be used as a trigger in an event if the values are climbing to rapidly.
+- When closing the calculation, the user will be presented with the main calculation page and the ability to start or stop evaluating the calculation.
+Click the green Play button next to the calculation to start it.